-Cast-in-place concrete, also known as site-cast or poured-in-place concrete, refers to concrete placed directly on a construction site using formwork instead of precast concrete, which is cast offsite and then brought to a construction site to be assembled.
+Cast-in-place concrete, which is also known as site-cast or poured-in-place concrete refers to concrete that is placed directly on a construction site using formwork as opposed to precast concrete which is cast offsite and then brought to a construction site to be assembled.

 – Directly from ready-mix trucks